codethread/qmk.nvim/README.md

 - automatically align your keymaps
 - create a comment string of your keymap
+- use inline JSON comments to make quick easy changes
 - supports QMK and ZMK\*
   - note any preprocessor macros must start with `_` if they are to be identified as the start of a key, e.g
   ```c